Bren light machine gun: Reliability and field reputation

+Related weapons and international service

 The Bren's direct ancestor, the Czechoslovak ZB vz.
 26, was also used in World War II by German and Romanian forces, including units of the Waffen SS.
 Many 7.92 mm ZB light machine guns were shipped to China, where they were employed first against the Japanese in World War II, and later against UN forces in Korea, including British and Commonwealth units.

 Some ex-Chinese Czech ZB weapons were also in use in the early stages of the Vietnam War.
 Production of a 7.92 mm round model for the Far East was carried out by Inglis of Canada.
 The Bren was also delivered to the Soviet Union as part of the lend-lease program.

 Post-war

 The British Army, and the armies of various countries of the Commonwealth, used the Bren in the Korean War, the Malayan Emergency, the Mau Mau Uprising and the Indonesia–Malaysia confrontation, where it was preferred to its replacement, the belt-fed L7 GPMG, on account of its lighter weight.
 In the conflict in Northern Ireland (1969–1998), a British Army section typically carried the L4A4 version of the Bren as the squad automatic weapon in the 1970s.
 During the Falklands War in 1982, 40 Commando Royal Marines carried one L4A4 per section alongside the L7 GPMG.
 The Bren's final operational deployment with the British Army, on a limited scale, was in the First Gulf War in 1991.